msr-quarc/Liquid/README.md

 The help may also be dowloaded as a [single file](https://msr-quarc.github.io/Liquid/Liquid.chm), if desired.

 Note that this version of LIQUi|> is limited to a maximum of 22 physical qubits for full state vector simulation.

+If you run into a problem or have a question, you can [post an issue](https://github.com/msr-quarc/Liquid/issues).

 ## How Do I Get It?